KasunDA/smartacad/readme.md

 Thank you for considering contributing to the Laravel framework!
 The contribution guide can be found in the [Laravel documentation](http://laravel.com/docs/contributions).

+## Technology Used
+**SmartAcad** is build with
+- Laravel 5.5 (PHP Framework)
+- MySQL (RDMS)
+- Javascript

+## SmartAcad
+It is an academic management and e-learning solution.
+With **SmartAcad®**, unlike any other academic management solution, Intelligence development modules engages the kids and develop their intellectual quotient.
+The rest of its kind in West Africa and completely online.
+That means absolutely no paperwork, hardware or software installations.
+All your schools information is kept on our secure servers and made accessible to students, teachers and parents.
+This means parents can check their child’s results, reports and other important info on the go.

+- Result management system
+- Smart messaging system
+- Finance management and school fees tracking
+- External examination registration system
+- Parents portal
+- Teacher portal
+- Assignment management system
+- Graphical performer analyzer
+- Electronic examination system

 ## Security Vulnerabilities

 If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell at taylor@laravel.com.
 All security vulnerabilities will be promptly addressed.